 Skip to content

-This document covers the frontend SDK (@notur/sdk), bridge hooks, slot system, theme system, and webpack configuration for extension developers.
+This document covers the frontend SDK (@notur/sdk), bridge hooks, slot system, theme system, webpack configuration, and CLI tools for extension developers.

 Table of Contents